LexieData/LexieData.GitHub.io/capstone_project.md

   2. Which artists made the number one spot more than once?
   3. Did BMI or ASCAP songwriters have the most number one hits?
   4. What genre made the number one spot and how did they change throughout the decades?
+  5. Did Ozzy Osbourne and/or Black Sabbath make the Billboard Chart and if so, what was their ranking?

 ### Track 1